Strong Fiduciary Commitment – Why It Matters to Both Investment Firms and Investors

 Unfortunately, I think many in the investment industry have protested too much to the detriment of both themselves and the investing public.

-As I recently wrote for the CFA Institute, a lot of contentious debate has occurred, and should at this point continue, about who is a true fiduciary and who is committed to putting the interests of clients first.
+As I wrote for the CFA Institute, a lot of contentious debate has occurred, and should continue, about who is a true fiduciary and who is committed to putting the interests of clients first.

-Why should this matter to you and why should the industry be just as deeply concerned?
+Why should this matter to investors and why should the industry be just as deeply concerned?

 - Only 28% of respondents report staying in the investment industry to help clients.